txtatech/qros-storage/README.md

 This is a sub-project of the [virtual-forest](https://github.com/txtatech/virtual-forest) project.

-The the DNA encoding framework source files are in 'game_instance_sandbox/djinn-dna':
+The DNA encoding framework source files are in 'game_instance_sandbox/djinn-dna':

 https://github.com/txtatech/virtual-forest/tree/main/virtual-forest/game_instance_sandbox/djinn-dna